 Making a good quality pizza dough is surprisingly difficult.
 Sure, it’s technically just flour, water, yeast and salt, but the secret to a delicious pizza is in how your incorporate, or knead, those ingredients together.
-This is why I recommend beginner pizza-makers to use a no-knead pizza dough instead of kneading by hand.
+This is why I recommend that beginner pizza-makers use a no-knead pizza dough instead of kneading by hand.

 When you’re kneading a pizza dough, what you’re really doing is creating a gluten structure within the ingredients.
 This network of gluten that forms when you knead it is what gives the dough its strength.
 Without a strong gluten structure, the dough would simply break and tear when you stretch it.
 This is why gluten free pizza crust is usually so different from the real thing.